Nation, Community, Self: Questions of Culture in South and Southeast Asia

 - A written examination consisting of essay-type questions (60% of the overall mark).

-- Two assignments about the course readings, to be submitted at determined points during the lecture course (40% of the overall mark).
+- A mid-term assignment about the course readings, to be submitted at a determined point during the lecture course (40% of the overall mark).

-Each assignment will be a detailed answer to questions relating to texts on the reading list.
+The assignment will be an essay providing a detailed answer to a question relating to texts on the reading list.

 In order to pass the course, students must obtain an an overall mark of “5.50” (=6) or higher.